-- 1. Understanding Cellular concepts, GSM and CDMA networks. - 2.
-To study GSM handset by experimentation and fault insertion techniques. - Understating of 3G communication system by means of various AT commands usage inGSM. - 4.
-Understanding CDMA concept using DSSS kit. - To learn, understand and develop concepts of Software Radio in real time environment.
+- 1. Appraising Cellular concepts, GSM and CDMA networks. - 2.
+Experimenting with GSM handset and fault insertion techniques. - 3.
+Illustrate 3G communication system by means of various AT commands usage in GSM. - 4.
+Testing on DSSS kit for implementing CDMA concept. - 5.
+Develop concepts of Software Radio in real time environment